liuggio/liuggio.github.com/_posts/2014-09-24-speedup-symfony-functional-tests-phpunit.md

 ## NIH

-If you are happy with `paratest` use it, it had a lot of effort from the community and is mature, we have developed `fastest` because with our codebase wasn't stable with random failures, and instead parallel did a great job but the missing env. variables did not help our  functional tests.
+If you are happy with `paratest` use it, it had a lot of effort from the community and is mature, we have developed `fastest` because with our codebase had random failures.
+Parallel instead did a great job but the missing env. variables did not help our  functional tests.

 ## Moral